Skip to content

 From another, equivalent perspective, the total amount of information in a physical system can only stay the same or increase; it can never go down.

 But for black holes, there’s a paradox which arises, as this “information preservation, or increase” doesn’t appear to necessarily be the case.
 If you throw a book into a black hole, that book contains all sorts of information: the order of the pages, the text contained on them, the quantum properties (like baryon number and lepton number) of the particles making up the pages and the cover, etc. That information goes into the black hole, adding to its mass/energy and increasing the size and surface area of the black hole’s event horizon.
 Much later, when the black hole decays via Hawking radiation, that energy comes back out, but the information encoded in that radiation is predicted to be totally random: it’s as though the book’s information has been erased.
-Despite a ongoing claims that this paradox, the information paradox, has come to an end, it still remains very much unsolved.
+Despite ongoing claims that this paradox, the information paradox, has come to an end, it still remains very much unsolved.
 Here’s the science of what’s really going on.

 An artist's illustration of a supermassive black hole with an accretion disk and relativistic jets.

 In a Schwarzschild black hole, falling in leads you to the singularity, and darkness.
-Yet, whatever falls in contains enormous amounts of quantum information, while the black hole itself, at least in General Relativity, is defined solely by its mass, charge, and angular momentum.
+Yet, whatever falls in contains enormous amounts of quantum information, while the black hole itself, at least in general relativity, is defined solely by its mass, charge, and angular momentum.

 Credit: Big Think / NASA